CryptoChristian12/Discord-RAT-2.0/README.md

 ## **Disclaimer:**

-This tool is for educational use only, the author will not be held responsible for any misuse of this tool.
+This tool is for educational use only, the authors will not be held responsible for any misuse of this tool.

 ## **Credits**
 The Discord Rat was made by moom825.
 Huge thanks.
 I just added the stealer and runner.